mikislidstrom/Honest-Movie-Reactions/Server/README.md

 And you need to change the PORT value to: 8087
 6. Run erl with path
-Start erl with paths by adding the -pa option and the path to riak-erlang-client erl -pa $PATH/riak-erlang-client/ebin $PATH/riak-erlang-client/deps/*/ebin Then compile the erlang modules db_handler, movies and test_db.
+Start erl with paths by adding the -pa option and the path to riak-erlang-client erl -pa $PATH/*/ebin $PATH/*/deps/*/ebin
+Where $PATH is the folder containing the riak erlang client.
+Then compile the erlang modules db_handler, movies and test_db.
 7. Add movie
 To add a movie with you can do this easily with the id of the movie by running: test_db:store_movie(“100”).